Graphical configuration spaces, Contractads and Formality: Cohomology of graphical configurations and Lie contractad

-The collection $\Graphs_d(m)_{m\geq 0}$ assemble into a dg Hopf cooperad with the cocomposition and differential are combinatorially given by sums of alternating subgraph contractions and edge contractions respectively~\cite[Sec~6.4, 7.1]{lambrechts2014formality}.
-The multiplication is given by fusing two graphs at the external vertices.
-Each component $\Graphs_d(m)$ is isomorphic to the quasi-free cdga $\Graphs_d(m)\cong \Lambda^{\bullet}(\mathsf{ICG}_d(m))$ generated by the subspace of internally connected graphs, meaning that the graphs are connected if one erases all external vertices.
+The collection $\Graphs_d(m)_{m\geq 0}$ forms a dg Hopf cooperad.
+The differential is given by edge contraction, and the cocomposition is defined combinatorially by restriction and contraction:

+where the sum is over connected subdiagrams $\D'\subset \D$ whose external vertices belong to $W$.
+Multiplication is given by the union of graphs at external vertices.
+Each component $\Graphs_d(m)$ is a quasi-free cdga generated by the subspace of internally connected diagrams (graphs that remain connected if external vertices are removed).
+We have an isomorphism:

+between the dgca of graphs and the Chevalley--Eilenberg complex of the $L_{\infty}$-algebra of internally connected diagrams $\mathsf{ICG}_d$.\footnote{In the literature, such diagrams are referred to as graphs, which explains the letter “G” in the abbreviation ICG.
+We retain this abbreviation, but we do not refer to the elements as "graphs" so as not to confuse them with graphs used for the contractad structure.}